About Us

 The Rio Today

-From introducing Colorado diners to fajitas over 35 years ago to more recently partnering with local farms for Harvest Days for a late-summer, seasonal menu, there have always been new things to experience and enjoy at the Rio.
+From introducing Colorado diners to fajitas nearly 40 years ago to partnering with local farms for seasonal menus, there have always been new things to experience and enjoy at the Rio.
 The Rio will always be home to those tasty margaritas, flavorful fajitas, and slow-cooked black beans.
 Good food done well will always stand the test of time.